A: LifeGuard (LG) is an operating system update program for Zebra Android products that provides multiple value propositions for Zebra customers:

 A: Check the update status within your EMM tool, if applicable.
 Otherwise, navigate to Settings > About Phone > System Update on the device to see the date of the most recent update.

 A: Yes.
 Zebra devices can always be "sideloaded" using adb or StageNow.
-Please note that downgrading the OS on a device removes any EMM enrollment information, which could leave the device in an unmanaged state.
+Please note that downgrading the OS forces an Enterprise Reset and removes all user data, including EMM enrollment, which could leave the device in an unmanaged state.

 A: Zebra recommends referring to the release notes that accompany all LifeGuard security updates for specific information and thoroughly testing updated devices before deployment.
 Zebra attempts to capture and communicate in release notes relevant changes that could impact installed applications.